-Last page update: May 10, 2021
+Last page update: September 26, 2023

 The current edition of ANSI/CRRC S100 - “Standard Test Methods for Determining Radiative Properties of Materials” was approved by the American National Standards Institute (ANSI) on March 29, 2021.

-The CRRC became an ANSI-Accredited Standards Developer Organization in 2007.
+The CRRC became an ANSI-Accredited Standards Developer Organization in 2008.
 After a three-year standards development process, the first edition of “ANSI/CRRC S100 - Standard Test Methods for Determining Radiative Properties of Materials” (formerly CRRC-1 Standard) was approved on November 16, 2010.
 The standard is currently in its fourth edition (approved by ANSI on March 29, 2021).